tikalk/tikal-advanced-pipeline/README.md

 Powered by **[Tikal Knowledge](http://www.tikalk.com)** and the community.
 <hr/>

-Tikal Advanced Pipeline is a library for [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/).
+Tikal Advanced Pipeline is a [shared library](https://jenkins.io/doc/book/pipeline/shared-libraries/) for [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/).

 The Library is a collection of both tasks and sequences that can be used inside a pipeline.